doergestim/satellite-security/Labs/redLabs/TheIntercepter/TheIntercepterLab.md

 Look!
 We got our 3rd and final flag: **FLAG3{uplink_forged_locally}**

+>[!IMPORTANT]
+>If you are planning on moving on to the next lab, DO NOT DESTROY WHAT YOU JUST BUILT!<br>
+>The labs build off of each other, and you need this workflow!<br>
+>Leave it as is, and click HERE for the next set of instructions!
 <br>

 > Created By Turcu Știolică Alexandru - Black Hills Information Security